elmorenox/c4_deployment-3/README.md

 sudo systemctl start jenkins
 ```

 Access the Jenkins dashboard.
-We'll being to build the pipeline.
+We'll begin to build the pipeline.
 We are using a multibranch pipeline.
 At the moment this is pretty naive.
 We have the branch discovery set to 'All Branches.'
 I have questions whether this will trigger build, test, and deploy when branches that aren't ```main```
 are pushed to our repository.
-In the 'Places for Imrovement' section below we note some additional behaviors the could be implemented to only trigger a build on branches that initiate a PR.
+In the 'Places for Improvement' section below we note some additional behaviors the could be implemented to only trigger a build on branches that initiate a PR.
 In short we want to use multibranch to know whether in isolation a PR branch has a problem and if that branch would break the ```main``` branch if merged, but that's not fully implement here.
 See 'Places for Improvemnet' below.

 - Retrieve admin password from /var/jenkins/secrets/initialAdminPassword
 - Navigate to {public.ip}:8080 on your browser to configure the dashboard.
 You will be prompted for the admin password